zmalone/chef-web-docs/source/modules/best-practices-for-testing/joy-of-automating-episode-5/index.html.md

 ---
-id: joy-of-automating-episode-5
-title: 'Episode 5: Refactoring - Test Suite: ChefSpec and RSpec'
+title: 'Refactoring - test suite: ChefSpec and RSpec'
+short_title: 'Refactoring a test suite'
 description: 'Learn ways to remove duplication from the test suite.
 In this episode we refactor ChefSpec and learn the powerful features of RSpec.'
-order: 5
+order: 1
-keywords: training, videos, screencasts
+keywords: video
-category: 'joy-of-automating'
-sections: []
-icon: video.png
+time_to_complete: 70 minutes
+quiz_path: quizzes/best-practices-for-testing/joy-of-automating-episode-5.yml
+headings: [
+  { label: 'Resources', href: '#resources' },
+  { label: 'Further activities', href: '#furtheractivities' }
+  ]
 ---
+This video comes from [The Joy of Automating](https://www.youtube.com/playlist?list=PL11cZfNdwNyORJfIYA8t07PRMchyDXIjq) series, hosted by Franklin Webber.

+In this episode we focus on refactoring the test suite defined for a cookbook.
+Using a little Ruby and a lot of RSpec's powerful features we are able to make our tests clearer and more concise.

+We focus on the test suite defined for an earlier version of the [Ark cookbook](https://github.com/chef-training/ark).

 <iframe width="877" height="493" src="https://www.youtube.com/embed/ucd4v9R-XNA?list=PL11cZfNdwNyORJfIYA8t07PRMchyDXIjq" frameborder="0" allowfullscreen></iframe>

-## Description

-In this episode we focus on refactoring the test suite defined for a cookbook.
-Using a little Ruby and a lot of RSpec's powerful features we are able to make a clearer and concise test suite.

-## Activity

-In this episode we focus on the test suite defined for an earlier version of the [Ark cookbook](https://github.com/chef-training/ark).

 ## Resources